 - Handles are not adjustable and a bit too low for tall parents (above 6ft tall)

 GB Pockit Plus – Release Date

-You can also check if there are any discounts for the original GB Pockit by clicking here.
+You can also check if there are any discounts on Amazon for the original GB Pockit by clicking here.

 I checked this stroller on Amazon to find out what customers think about this new model.
 It’s getting more and more popular and receives new customer reviews quite often.
-Original GB Pockit was a best-seller, no wonder the new GB Pockit+ is getting a lot of fans as well.
+Original Pockit was a best-seller, no wonder the new Pockit+ travel stroller is getting a lot of fans as well.

-Here is my summary of customer reviews – features that parents like and dislike the most.
+Here is my summary of Amazon customer reviews – features that parents like and dislike the most.

 As advantage parents mention a bit bigger seat (when compared to previous version) – it fits larger/older kids more comfortably (for example read this review).
 The canopy finally does the job and blocks off the sun (mainly when the seat is in upright position).
 Another advantage is the compatibility with infant car seats.

 It’s heavier than original version, but still portable and easy to carry.
 Tiny fold is perfect for travel – on most airplanes it fits in overhead compartment and under the seat!
 Moreover, it takes up a little space in car trunk and at home.

 Nevertheless few customers complains folding is not easy, some say it takes few tries while other say it’s hard and difficult (for example review #1 andreview #2).
 Recommendation from other parents: don’t expect it to fold up and open in a few seconds or one-handed.
 It takes longer, especially at the beginning and definitely requires using both hands.

 Some parents say it feels sturdier, while other say it’s more wobbly.
 One of the drawbacks that customers mention is the small storage basket (the same as on original stroller).